House Selling Process

 Well, that covers the basics of the house selling process for an “average” single family home.
 Condos, multifamily, vacant land…all have slightly different requirements.
 It sounds complicated, but it’s a sequential process that is logical (if the agent is sharp) and fairly painless for the seller.

 Note: My next post tells you what to do when after you get An Offer on Your House.

-Rich Martin is a Houston Heights Realtor that sells new and resale homes in the Heights and other close-in neighborhoods.
+Rich Martin is a Heights Realtor that sells new and resale homes in the Heights and other close-in neighborhoods.
 Call if you need advice on the house selling process.